This project explored the potential of design to help passenger avoid carsickness in today’s shared and tomorrow’s automated vehicles.

 - Realising the benefits of more enjoyable and efficient journeys, as widely anticipated in a future of shared and automated vehicles, require effective and acceptable design solutions

-- Incorporating aspects of interior trim, lighting and displays, electrical architecture, and chassis systems, this project will design and evaluate a demonstrator vehicle in a series of test-track studies
+- Incorporating aspects of interior trim, lighting and displays, electrical architecture, and chassis systems, this project explored design and evaluated a demonstrator vehicle in a series of test-track studies

-As the name implies, motion sickness occurs when people are exposed to certain motions, in particular those in the low frequency range.
+As the name implies, motion sickness occurs when people are exposed to certain motions, particularly those in the low-frequency range.
 Regarding carsickness, stop-start traffic, roundabouts, and winding roads are particularly provocative.

-Sickness is further exacerbated by the inability to see out of the vehicle and the road ahead, certain head and body positions relative to the forces experienced, while drivers are less susceptible than passengers.
+Sickness is further exacerbated by the inability to see out of the vehicle and the road ahead and certain head and body positions relative to the forces experienced.
+At the same time, drivers are less susceptible than passengers.
 This is thought to be due to the inability to anticipate future motion as well as discrepancies between sensed and expected body motion.